manni8436/MS2-Project/README.md

 ### LIGHTHOUSE

-* I tested my website using Firefox Developer Tools Lighthouse feature, and received the results below:
+I tested my website using the Firefox Developer Tools Lighthouse feature, and received the results below:

 ### DESKTOP